Related Services

 Prevention

-Avoid use of tobacco and cocaine: Both have significant risk for causing heart attack.
+Avoid the use of tobacco and cocaine: Both have significant risks for causing heart attacks.

 Control diabetes: Take medications as prescribed and follow your physician’s eating and exercise recommendations.